jerabaul29/config_scripts_snippets/configs/tmux/README.md

 I use this to customize my tmux: https://github.com/gpakosz/.tmux .
+Follow the instructions there and use the config provided here.